Azure/azure-quickstart-templates/101-automation-configuration/README.md

 The expected workflow from any public gallery is to download/save an artifact, review the source code and test it to verify functionality, and then publish it to a private, trusted feed for usage.
-However, since script/modules authors releasing to PowerShell Gallery increment the version number when changes are made, if template authors would like to validate and test *specific versions* of scripts/modules in the gallery and use *static links* to those artifacts, those artifacts can be expected to remain unchanged.
+However, since module authors releasing to PowerShell Gallery increment the version number when changes are made, if template authors would like to validate and test *specific versions* of modules in the gallery and use *static links* to those artifacts, those artifacts can be expected to remain unchanged.
 **This does not change the operational best practice behavior of reviewing, validating, and testing